-Jupiter, whilst impressed by Mercury’s intelligence, ordered Mercury to return the cattle to Apollo.
+Jupiter, whilst impressed and entertained by Mercury’s intelligence, ordered Mercury to return the cattle to Apollo.
 Mercury also gives the lyre to Apollo, which became a symbol of Apollo as god of music – peace is made and a friendship begins between the brothers.
-In return for the lyre Apollo gave Mercury the caduceus – a staff with two snakes entwined around it topped with wings, and the role of psychopomp, the guide of souls between this world and the next – Mercury could move freely between the earth, the underworld, and Mt Olympus.
+In return for the lyre Apollo gave Mercury the caduceus – a staff with two snakes entwined around it topped with wings – and the role of psychopomp, the guide of souls between this world and the next.
+Mercury could move freely between the earth, the underworld, and Mt Olympus.

 Apollo and Mercury resolve everything and share skills and expertise, they add to each other.
 This relates astrologically to the fact that Mercury is the closest planet to the Sun, they are never far apart.
 In a natal chart if the Sun (self-identity and will) and Mercury (mind, intellect and self-expression) are in harmony, goals and ambitions find support and are more easily attained.

 Mercury was mentally and verbally gifted, extroverted and incredibly swift in all ways – in his mind and motion from place to place.
-All of this occured whilst he was still a baby!
+All of this occurred whilst he was still a baby!